 The MECP2 Consortium

-To accelerate progress, we rejected the conventional practice of laboratories working in isolation and instead forged a collaboration in 2011 between three powerhouse scientists within the MECP2 Consortium: Adrian Bird from the University of Edinburgh, Michael Greenberg from Harvard University and Gail Mandel from Oregon Health and Sciences University.
+To accelerate progress, we rejected the conventional practice of laboratories working in isolation and instead forged a collaboration in 2011 between three powerhouse scientists within the MECP2 Consortium: Dr. Adrian Bird from the University of Edinburgh, Dr. Michael Greenberg from Harvard University and Dr. Gail Mandel from Oregon Health and Sciences University.

 Much of what has been learned about MECP2 and its function is due to the work of the MECP2 Consortium.